 Integrity, Compliance and Safety are our main core values and they prevail over the rest.
 We continuously strive for the highest standards of business conduct, safety and professionalism even if it means making difficult choices.
 We are strongly committed to comply with all rules and regulations.

 Atlantica is committed to maintaining the highest standards of honesty, integrity and ethical conduct.
 We are also committed to promote ethical business practices and to comply with all relevant laws and regulations.

 In this regard, the Company adopted a Code of Conduct to ensure consistent and effective commitment of all employees with Integrity and Compliance.
-The Code is applicable to all directors, officers and employees of Atlantica Yield Plc and each of its subsidiaries, wholly owned entities, and joint ventures.
+The Code is applicable to all directors, officers and employees of Atlantica Sustainable Infrastructure Plc and each of its subsidiaries, wholly owned entities, and joint ventures.
 The Code of Conduct is acknowledged by all the employees every year.
 In addition, we organize trainings on our management policies, which include the review of our Code of Conduct.

 Our Code of Conduct requires the highest standards for honest and ethical conduct and explicitly states that we do not tolerate bribery and corruption in any of its forms.
 We also promote and strengthen the measures to prevent and fight corruption more effectively and efficiently.
 Our anti-bribery and corruption policy apply to all Atlantica businesses.